The mortgage industry – Thriving in a volatile market | HCLTech

 Major banks and non-bank lenders invest heavily in proprietary and third-party technologies to streamline the mortgage process.

-A continued focus on digital transformation will drive efficiency in front-end platforms, workflow management, document management, compliance and decision processes.
+A continued focus on will drive efficiency in front-end platforms, workflow management, document management, compliance and decision processes.

 6. Non-bank lenders and regulatory changes